-- The Compensation Committee (in this Appendix 3: the "Committee") is concerned with: - 1.1.1 remuneration and benefits of the Directors and other members of the Unilever Leadership Executive; - 1.1.2 design and terms of cash and executive and all employee share-based incentive plans; - 1.1.3 remuneration policy for the Unilever Leadership Executive and Senior Corporate Executives; and - 1.1.4 performance evaluation of the Unilever Leadership Executive.
+- 1.1 The Compensation Committee (in this Appendix 3: the "Committee") is concerned with: - 1.1.1 remuneration and benefits of the Directors and other members of the Unilever Leadership Executive; - 1.1.2 design and terms of all-employee share based incentive plans and Executive cash or share based incentive plans: - 1.1.3 remuneration policy for, and performance evaluation of, the Unilever Leadership Executive and Executive Directors.

-- 2.1 The Nominating and Corporate Governance Committee recommends membership of the Committee and the members are appointed by the Board. - 2.2 The Committee comprises a minimum of three Non-Executive Directors (other than the Chairman who may be appointed as an additional member). - 2.3 The chairman of the Committee is appointed by the Board and should be a Non-Executive Director and have served on a remuneration committee for at least 12 months.
-The chairman of the Committee may not be the Chairman or a former Executive Director - 2.4 The Committee appoints a secretary of the Committee.
+- 2.1 The Nominating and Corporate Governance Committee recommends membership of the Committee and the members are appointed by the Board. - 2.2 The Committee comprises a minimum of three Non-Executive Directors. - 2.3 The chair of the Committee is appointed by the Board and should be a Non-Executive Director and have served on a remuneration committee for at least 12 months.
+The chair of the Committee may not be the Chair or a former Executive Director of Unilever. - 2.4 The Committee appoints a secretary of the Committee.

-- 3.1 Meetings are held at least three times a year, and on such other occasions as the chairman of the Committee considers appropriate. - 3.2 Meetings are convened by written notice served on each of the members by the secretary of the Committee. - 3.3 All members of the Committee are expected to attend each meeting - 3.4 The quorum for meetings is two Non-Executive Directors. - 3.5 At the invitation of the Committee, others, including the Chief Executive Officer, Chief People and Transformation Officer, Global Head of Reward and the Group Secretary may attend Committee meetings, unless there is a conflict of interest.
-No Director, officer or Senior Corporate Executive shall be involved in any decision-making as to their own remuneration. - 3.6 All or any members of the Committee may participate in a meeting by telephone or any digital link.
-A person so participating is deemed to be present in person at the meeting and shall be counted in a quorum accordingly. - 3.7 Formal decisions are passed by a simple majority vote, with the chairman of the Committee holding a casting vote. - 3.8 Clause 2.7 of Unilever's Board rules applies to meetings of the
+- 3.1 Meetings are held at least three times a year, and on such other occasions as the chair of the Committee considers appropriate. - 3.2 Meetings are convened by written notice served on each of the members by the secretary of the Committee. - 3.3 All members of the Committee are expected to attend each meeting. - 3.4 The quorum for meetings is two Non-Executive Directors. - 3.5 At the invitation of the Committee, others, including the Chief Executive Officer, Chief People Officer, Chief Legal Officer, Global Head of Reward and the Group Secretary may attend Committee meetings, unless there is a conflict of interest.
+No Director, officer, member of the Unilever Leadership Executive or other employee shall be involved in any decision-making as to their own remuneration. - 3.6 All or any members of the Committee may participate in a meeting by telephone or any digital link.
+A person so participating is deemed to be present in person at the meeting and shall be counted in a quorum accordingly. - 3.7 Formal decisions are passed by a simple majority vote, with the chair of the Committee holding a casting vote. - 3.8 Clause 2.7 of Unilever's Board rules applies to meetings of the Committee. - 3.9 The secretary of the Committee is responsible, in conjunction with the chair of the Committee, for compiling and circulating the agenda and papers for the meeting.
+The secretary of the Committee is also responsible for liaising with the Unilever Leadership Executive to ensure that all papers, reports etc. required by the Committee are forwarded to the Committee in a timely manner.